bradleyboehmke/bradleyboehmke/_posts/2016-06-26-defining-and-measuring-success-in-a-harm-reduction-context-i.md

 Organizations are typically built

-- functionally (typically by function by geographic location)
+- functionally (often by function and by geographic location)
 - process oriented

 And performance measurements typically focus on

 - accuracy
 - timeliness
 - volume
 - cost efficiency
 - client satisfaction

-There is no linkage between these performance measurements and risk-control
+There is *no linkage* between these performance measurements and risk-control